FolkertVanVerseveld/aoe/STATUS.md

 User Interface  | True Type Fonts       | Porting to new launcher "    "          | Menu navigation       | Basic buttons and group navigation "    "          | Main menu             | See next task
-Slp parsing     | Game gfx assets       | Working for backgrounds, but has glitches with some images Game logic      | Dynamic Unit logic    | Movement stub
+Game logic      | Dynamic Unit logic    | Movement stub

 ## Backlog